anoma/namada-interface/specs/packages/overview.md

 ## integrations

 This package introduces an `Intergration` interface, which wraps the APIs of various extensions to expose a single API to the interface.
-Currently, this supports integrations with Keplr, Metamask, and the Anoma browser extension.
+Currently, this supports integrations with Keplr, Metamask, and the Namada browser extension.

 ## rpc